thagrol/hdd-led/README.md

   -d, --debug           enable debug output.

 The shorter the poll interval the more responsive the LED will be but more CPU time will be used by the script.
+Responsiveness will also drop on a heavily loaded system.